hashicorp/terraform-provider-aws/website/docs/r/vpc_ipam_pool.html.markdown

 * `allocation_default_netmask_length` - (Optional) A default netmask length for allocations added to this pool.
 If, for example, the CIDR assigned to this pool is 10.0.0.0/8 and you enter 16 here, new allocations will default to 10.0.0.0/16 (unless you provide a different netmask value when you create the new allocation).
 * `allocation_max_netmask_length` - (Optional) The maximum netmask length that will be required for CIDR allocations in this pool.
 * `allocation_min_netmask_length` - (Optional) The minimum netmask length that will be required for CIDR allocations in this pool.
-* `allocation_resource_tags` - (Optional) Tags that will be automatically added to any allocations created in this pool in the format
-Key= ,Value= .
-If, for example, you create a VPC with a CIDR from this pool, these tags will be attached to the VPC.
+* `allocation_resource_tags` - (Optional) Tags that are required for resources that use CIDRs from this IPAM pool.
+Resources that do not have these tags will not be allowed to allocate space from the pool.
+If the resources have their tags changed after they have allocated space or if the allocation tagging requirements are changed on the pool, the resource may be marked as noncompliant.
 * `auto_import` - (Optional) If you include this argument, IPAM automatically imports any VPCs you have in your scope that fall within the CIDR range in the pool.
 * `aws_service` - (Optional) Limits which AWS service the pool can be used in.
 Only useable on public scopes.
 Valid Values: `ec2`.